 MycoMythologies: Patterning is a biotechnological installation which captures growing fungal landscapes contaminated by the human microbiome – bacteria, fungi and archaea derived from the blood, sweat and tears of the artist.
-The growing and transforming fungal mycelium of Hericium erinaceus is viewed with a microscope and analysed by computer vision, where the images are rendered on three screens as they are mapped, sonified and collected into a database named Atlas of Collaborative Contamination.
-The installation questions if we can see ourselves as entangled rather than sovereign, reflecting on contamination as productive exchange between different life forms.
+The growing and evolving fungal mycelium of Hericium erinaceus is viewed with a microscope and analysed by computer vision.
+The images are then rendered on three screens as they are mapped, sonified and collected into a database named Atlas of Collaborative Contamination.
+The installation questions if we can see ourselves as entangled rather than sovereign, reflecting on contamination as a productive exchange between different life forms.

 Short excerpt of the mycomyth about the healer named Hericium accompanying the installation.